redheadmann/redheadboi/README.md

 - 🔭 I’m graduating college in Summer of 2025.

 - 🌱 I’m currently learning applied Mathematics at BYU.
 It's a lot of Python.
-Very cool.

 - 📫 How to reach me: You can email me at hkf22@byu.edu